ZTechDev06/Lawnchair-Modded/README.md

 ## Why this fork ?

-I have been in love with this awesome launcher since I found it.
-Then I found a modded version of the lawnchair made by Amr Gamal on his channel.I fell in love with those new icons and recent,<s>but unfortunately, he stopped making the fork and deleted all existing ones</s> (He started again just on the day i completed this repo but i will still keep this repo).
-I wanted new updates with these amazing icons.
-It took too much time to edit the app with tools such as MT Manager and Apktoolm, and doing it correctly required careful attention to the files.
-My decision was to fork Lawnchair and incorporate his modifications into the repository, making it build with it.
-So now we are here ....
+I've been in love with this awesome launcher since I discovered it.
+I fell in love with these new icons and recent, So I made it possible to update lawnchair from com.android.launcher3 to lawnchair works for now on android 14 is Later

 <br>